Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Proof of Theorem

-\begin{proof} Similar to non-asymptotical version, let us first consider the parallel task time where we shall assume Gaussian approximation for the distribution of order statistics.
+Similar to non--asymptotical version, let us first consider the parallel task time where we shall assume Gaussian approximation for the distribution of order statistics for analytical tractability.
 We initially consider a single network node, then we extend our analysis to expected order statistics for multiple nodes.